John Conroy: Finances of Princess Sophia

+Princess Sophia's substantial income, provided from the civil list, had allowed Conroy to enjoy a wealthy lifestyle.
+The princess died in 1848, leaving only £1,607 19s 7d in her bank accounts despite a lifestyle of savings and low expenses.
+The Duke of Cambridge and the Duchess of Gloucester had a lawyer write to Conroy demanding that he account for the rest of their sister Sophia's funds, but Conroy simply ignored it.
+According to Flora Fraser, the most recent biographer of George III's daughters, Princess Sophia had in fact personally spent huge sums on Conroy, including heavy contributions to the purchase prices of his residences and supporting his family in a style he judged appropriate to their position.
+Conroy ultimately received £148,000 in gifts and money from Sophia.

 Victoria as heir presumptive

 In 1827, the Duke of York died, making the Duke of Clarence heir presumptive and Victoria second-in-line to the throne.
-Conroy complained that the princess should not be surrounded by commoners, leading King George IV to appoint Conroy a Knight Commander of the Hanoverian Order and a Knight Bachelor that year.
+Conroy complained that the princess should not be surrounded by commoners, leading George IV to appoint Conroy a Knight Commander of the Hanoverian Order and a Knight Bachelor that year.
 The Duchess and Conroy continued to be unpopular with the royal family and, in 1829, the Duke of Cumberland spread rumours that they were lovers in an attempt to discredit them.
 The Duke of Clarence referred to Conroy as "King John", while the Duchess of Clarence wrote to the Duchess of Kent to advise that she was increasingly isolating herself from the royal family and that she must not grant Conroy too much power.

 The Duke of Clarence became King William IV in 1830, by which point Conroy felt very confident of his position; his control of the household was secure.
 The Duchess prevented her daughter from attending William's coronation out of a disagreement of precedence, a decision attributed by the Duke of Wellington to Conroy.
 By then, it had become clear to Victoria that she would succeed to the throne.
 The new king and queen attempted to gain custody of their niece, but Conroy quickly replied that Victoria could not be "tainted" by the moral atmosphere at court.
 Conroy solidified the stance that mother and daughter could not be separated, and continued to promote the Duchess' virtue as a fit regent.